cjhammang/ReauthoringClone/README.md

-# Reauthoring: A Toolkit to create Liquid HTML Learning Resources
+# Reauthoring: A Toolkit to create Liquid HTML Active Learning Resources

 Welcome to Reauthoring, a toolkit to create learning resources in Liquid HTML (automatically adapts to the size and type of device) with active components